RELATES TO: KRS 314.011(12), 314.073, 314.131(1), (2)

 (f) Number of continuing education contact hours awarded:

 1. Contact hours shall be calculated by taking the total number of minutes that the participants will be engaged in the learning activities, excluding breaks, and divide by fifty (50); and

 2. Partial hours shall be permissible after one (1) contact hour is earned;

 (g) Master copy of certificate awarded; and

-(h) All required instructional materials and references shall be identified.
+(h) Identification of required instructional materials and references.

-(16) Participants shall receive a certificate of completion that documents participation with the following:
+(16) Participants shall receive a certificate of completion that documents participation with the following information:

 (a) Name of participant;

 (c) The provider's name, address, telephone number, approval number, and expiration date of the providership;

 (d) Name and signature of authorized provider representative; and